Volkswagen Golf: Sixth generation (Mk6/A6, Typ 5K; 2008)

 Volkswagen based the Golf Mk6 on the existing PQ35 platform from the Golf Mk5.
 This vehicle was debuted at the 2008 Paris Motor Show.

 The Mk6 Golf was designed by Volkswagen's chief designer Walter de'Silva.
 The design is said to be more aerodynamic, helping fuel efficiency, and is quieter than its predecessor.
 Following criticism of the downgraded interior trim quality of the Mk5 Golf in comparison to the Mk4, Volkswagen opted to overhaul the interior to match the quality of the Mk4 Golf, while maintaining the same user friendliness from the Mk5.
 The car is also cheaper to build than its predecessor; Volkswagen claims it consequently will be able to pass these savings on to the customer.

 The Mk6 Jetta was released in Mexico in mid-2010, and by late 2011 it was available in all markets.
 Turbocharged Direct Injection diesel engines which uses common rail injection technology replaced the longstanding Pumpe Düse (PD) Unit Injector system.
 New on the Golf is the optional Volkswagen Adaptive Chassis Control (not available in the North American market), which allows the driver to select between 'normal', 'comfort', and 'sports' modes, which will vary the suspension, steering, and accelerator behavior accordingly.

 The Mk6 Golf is available with both 5- and 6-speed manual transmission, and 6- or 7-speed Direct-Shift Gearbox (DSG)(with Dual Clutch) transmission options.
 In North America, the Mk5 version was originally sold as the Rabbit from 2006 to 2009.
 In 2010, Volkswagen brought back the Golf nameplate with the mid-cycle refresh.
-With it came a 130 kW, 2.5-litre inline five-cylinder with 240 N·m (177 lb·ft) of torque and a 2.0-litre, 100 kW turbocharged inline four-cylinder diesel engine that generates 320 N·m (236 lb·ft) of torque.
+With it came a 130 kW, 2.5-litre inline five-cylinder with 240 Nm of torque and a 2.0-litre, 100 kW turbocharged inline four-cylinder diesel engine that generates 320 Nm of torque.
 The GTI version is equipped with a 157 kW turbocharged inline four-cylinder TSI gasoline engine while the Golf R has a 191 kW turbocharged TFSI inline-four engine.
 All three engines can be paired with a DSG dual-clutch 6-speed automatic or 6-speed manual transmission in either a 3- or 5-door configuration.

 The car was introduced for sale in the UK in January 2009, and in North America in October 2009 as the 2010 Golf, rather than Rabbit.
 The Mk6 also reintroduced a diesel engine option to the North American market.

 The Volkswagen Golf Mk6 was a 2012 Insurance Institute for Highway Safety (IIHS) Top Safety Pick.